Crasader/MB/Readme.txt

 ===================================================
 Monster Breaker
 This game is motivated by 'Binding Of Isaac".
-It's my first game programming for my portfolio and studing.
+It's my first game programming for my portfolio and studying.

 I used 'Cocos2d-x' with 'VS Express 2013' for coding, and graphic has been designed with 'gimp' and 'Cocos Studio' tool,